factor/factor/reference/sqlite-3534-completion-20260908/optional/README.md

 an absent function was successfully called before implementation. `baseline.log` records the actual run before the new binding source was copied into this worktree.

-With the completed bindings, all **11 Factor checks pass**, including the same four checks, four native integration cases, native struct sizes, the exact runtime version, and all eight required compile options.
+With the completed bindings, all **13 Factor checks pass**, including the same four checks, five native integration cases and the filename declaration contract, native struct sizes, the exact runtime version, and all eight required compile options.
 There are **zero compiler errors**.
-The independent C program also passes all four integration controls.
+The independent C program also passes all five integration controls.
 No test is conditionally skipped when a symbol or build option is unavailable.

 | Case | Factor calls and native oracle | Result |